rickwebiii/bazel_fpga_rules/README.md

 # FPGA Rules for Bazel
 Why is turning vhdl and verilog into a bitstream so goddamn hard?
 Development in this space in encumbered by proprietary tooling not built for integration into build systems.
 You generally have two options:
   1) Create project files full of magic that nobody really wants that do all of the steps for you.
 These are generally tied to a proprietary IDE and aren't portable at all.
 I really just want to use VSCode or vim.
   2) Write tcl scripts, invoking arcane commands you scry from an 1800 page reference manual in a very particular order.
-Again, not portable, but at least you can break the processes
+Again, not portable, but at least you can break the process into stages and control it from outside the tool.

 These Bazel rules seek to ameliorate these woes by generating tcl scripts that do the one fucking thing you want with an FPGA: turn my goddamn HDL and constraints into a bitstream so you can download it onto your FPGA and make some stupid lights blink.